alf-tool/alf-core/README.md

 of a truly relational algebra approach.
 Objectives behind Alf are manifold:

-* Pragmatically, Alf aims at being a useful commandline executable for manipulating database tables, csv files, or **whatever looks like a (physical representation of a) relation**.
+* Pragmatically, Alf aims at being a useful commandline executable for manipulating relational-like data: database records, csv files, or **whatever can be interpreted as (the physical encoding of) a relation**.
 See 'alf --help' for the list of available commands and implemented relational operators.

       % alf restrict suppliers -- "city == 'London'" | alf join cities